-When looking for the best watches for pilots, an individual wants a timepiece that will make the flying experience easier.
+When looking for the best wristwatches for pilots, an individual wants a timepiece that will make the flying experience easier.

 And the following ones are the best pilot watches chosen by customers that you should know about.

 It fits nicely on most wrists and doesn’t look too bulky or too small.

-Besides, the 48mm case has a smooth finish which doesn’t dig into the skin or make the section sweaty or stuffy.
+Besides, the 48mm case has a smooth finish that doesn’t dig into the skin or make the section sweaty or stuffy.

 To improve visibility in the dark or low-light situations, the hands have good luminosity.

 - Well designed and durable